GFZ/arosics/docs/installation.rst

     $ conda install -c conda-forge arosics

-This is the preferred method to install AROSICS, as it will always installs the most recent stable release and automatically resolves all the dependencies.
+This is the preferred method to install AROSICS, as it always installs the most recent stable release and automatically resolves all the dependencies.